 Think carefully about what his actions could mean before you accuse your husband of having an affair.
 Has he been working late more often?
 Maybe he's trying to earn more money rather than indulging in infidelity.
 Has he stopped wanting sex?
 Maybe he's stressed, depressed, or anxious.
-Accusing your husband of having an affair when he's been faithful to you will hurt your marriage relationship.
+Accusing your husband of having an affair when he's been faithful to you can hurt your marriage relationship.

-Hold onto your temper.
 You may feel incredibly angry and violated when you suspect an affair.
 Don't meet him at the front door with guns blazing in anger or have a blow out argument in front of the kids.
 Screaming and accusations (even if he is having an affair) will not make solving marriage problems any easier.

-Gather all the facts.
 This doesn't mean hiring a private investigator or stalking your husband when he's not aware.
 Something about his actions or habits had led you to believe he's having an affair-credit card receipts, strange phone calls, weird numbers on the cell phone bill.
 Even unusual happiness might lead you to suspect an affair.
 Whatever makes you suspicious about his behavior, infidelity could be one explanation.

 Ask about the facts, not his behavior.
 "Whose cell phone number is this?" or "Why have you been going to this restaurant so often?" are more likely to elicit the truth about an affair than bold accusations about infidelity.

 Be completely honest.
 If he asks, "Do you think I'm having an affair?" answer yes, calmly.
 Even if he gets angry about the accusation, remain calm and honest.
 You're looking for honesty from your husband-give honesty to him first, to open the door to clear communication in your marriage.

 Communication is Key